IISERM/schrodinger-week/memes.md

 Also, didn't we mention?
 A prize worth Rs.300 is waiting for the perfect meme!

+## Where to submit?

+You have to submit your designs to our official IISER Mail ID, [phyclub@iisermohali.ac.in](mailto:phyclub@iisermohali.ac.in) or [phiclubiiserm@gmail.com](mailto:phiclubiiserm@gmail.com) as an attached file, with your name and IISER ID.
+In case of issues, you can contact the undersigned.

 ## Rules

 1. You have to submit your design as a PNG/JPEG file.
 Please keep a good resolution in your submissions.